What is Asian American Mental Health?

 The Feeling of not being “American enough” or “Asian enough”

-These feelings are confusing yet common narratives among many Asian and Asian American individuals and can be influenced by various factors including individual experiences and cultural differences.
-Some Asian American individuals may feel “not American enough” because of their cultural background, physical appearances, or unique experiences even if they are born and raised in the United States because they may feel like they don’t fully meet the stereotypical image of American.
+These feelings are confusing yet common among many Asian and Asian American individuals.
+They can be influenced by various factors, including individual experiences and cultural differences.
+Some Asian Americans may feel "not American enough" because of their cultural background, physical appearance, or unique experiences.
+Even if they are born and raised in the United States, they may feel like they don’t fully meet the stereotypical image of an American.
 This feeling can lead to a lack of belonging or acceptance in their own community.
-On the other hand, some Asian Americans may struggle with a sense of not being “Asian enough” due to a feeling of disconnect from their cultural heritage, language, or traditional customs because they were expected to assimilate and conform to dominant cultural norms against their own cultural heritage.
-These feelings can lead to internal conflicts, self-doubt, and endless search for identify and belonging.
+On the other hand, some Asian Americans may struggle with a sense of not being “Asian enough” due to a feeling of disconnect from their cultural heritage, language, or traditional customs.
+This can occur because they were expected to assimilate and conform to dominant cultural norms at the expense of their own cultural heritage.
+These feelings can lead to internal conflicts, self-doubt, and an endless search for identity and belonging.

 What is Asian American’s Mental Health?

-Asian American mental health is is a topic that is a topic that is often not openly discussed.
-One of the reasons could be the influence of the “Model Minority” myth.
-The concept enforces the idea that Asians must work hard without complaints.
-Additionally, showing emotions can be perceived as a sign of weakness, and Asian American are often taught not to show their emotions openly.
-Also, based on the history of older generation immigrants who worked hard and made sacrifices for their families while living in the US, younger generations may feel guilt of expressing their own struggles in front of families.
-For these reasons, a lot of Asian Americans may not seek the help they need even if they are facing emotional and mental challenges.
+Asian American mental health is a topic that is often not openly discussed.
+One reason could be the influence of the “Model Minority” myth, which enforces the idea that Asians must work hard without complaints.
+Additionally, showing emotions can be perceived as a sign of weakness, and Asian Americans are often taught not to express their emotions openly.
+Also, due to the history of older generation immigrants who worked hard and made sacrifices for their families while living in the US, younger generations may feel guilty expressing their own struggles in front of their families.
+For these reasons, many Asian Americans may not seek the help they need, even if they are facing emotional and mental challenges.

 Asian Americans face unique emotional and mental health struggles.

-Whether it’s cultural identity issues, language barriers, a lack of representation, or racial discrimination...
-These challenges might be making you feel isolated, extruded, and not understood.
-However, these negative emotions and feelings are often considered signs of weakness, and you may feel embarrassed or ashamed of even having those feelings.
+Whether it’s cultural identity issues, language barriers, a lack of representation, or racial discrimination, these challenges might make you feel isolated, excluded, and misunderstood.
+However, these negative emotions and feelings are often considered signs of weakness, and you may feel embarrassed or ashamed of even having them.
 Mental health is not a common topic among the Asian community.
-Asian culture places a greater emphasis on collectivism, and talking about one's own struggle is not acceptable.
-The cultural stigma against mental health may be making you feel weak and less than others.
-Additionally, Asians tend to have high academic and career expectations, and they feel additional pressure to succeed academically and professionally.
-Balancing cultural heritage with and American identity can create emotional confusion and a sense of disconnection from one’s cultural heritage, leading to feelings of guild and shame.
+Asian culture places a greater emphasis on collectivism, and talking about one's own struggles is not acceptable.
+The cultural stigma against mental health may make you feel weak and less than others.
+Additionally, Asians tend to have high academic and career expectations, which add pressure to succeed academically and professionally.
+Balancing cultural heritage with an American identity can create emotional confusion and a sense of disconnection from one’s cultural heritage, leading to feelings of guilt and shame.

 The Road to Belonging.